 Here, I am particularly interested in Acts 4:33: “With great power the apostles bore witness to the resurrection of the Lord Jesus and great favor was accorded them all.”

 The turning point in the apostle’s faith-journey was the fact of the resurrection.
 From the news of the resurrection, a new faith-life began for them, and when the Pentecost came, their preaching was vivified by the clear message that Jesus is alive, he resurrected and he is, therefore, the Lord.

 Upon the resurrection rested the decisive moment of the audacity of faith of the early disciples.
 Paul’s conversion drew him to the daring truth of the resurrection as well: “That I may know him and the power of his resurrection.”
 (Philippians 3:10)

 As believers, we do not need to be apologetic about the fact that Jesus resurrected.
 It is upon this truth lies the boldness of our faith, at least in part.
 Without the Easter morn, our faith as Christians would’ve been empty.

-Early last year, I had a one-on-one chat with Jim Caviezel who portrayed Jesus in the 2004 Film, The Passion of the Christ.
+In 2016, I had a one-on-one chat with Jim Caviezel who portrayed Jesus in the 2004 Film, The Passion of the Christ.
 He alleged having personal encounters with Christ during the filming which left a lasting impression in his heart.
 His experiences were so powerful as to inspire him to constantly talk about them.
 He saw with his eyes, and felt deep within his heart, a glimpse of the truth of the Passion and the impression has not left him since.